Rubensei/Rubensei/README.md

 - 🌱 I’m currently studying Software Engineerig degree in Universidad of Extremadura (Spain)
-- 🦀 Falling in love with rust-lang
+- 🦀 In love with rust-lang

 <picture>